Carrie (1976 film): DevelopmentCarrie was the first Stephen King novel to be published and the first to be adapted into a feature film. During an interview in 2010, King said he was 26 years old at the time and was paid just $2,500 for the film rights, but added that he was fortunate to have this happen to his first book. De Palma told Cinefantastique in an interview in 1977:

 Lawrence D. Cohen was hired as the screenwriter, and produced the first draft, which had closely followed the novel's intentions.
-United Artists accepted the second draft but only allocated De Palma a budget of $1.6 million, a small amount considering the popularity of horror films at the time.
+United Artists accepted the second draft but allocated De Palma a budget of only $1.6 million, a small amount considering the popularity of horror films at the time.
 The budget eventually rose to $1.8 million.
 Certain scripted scenes were omitted from the final version, mainly due to financial limitations.

 Casting

 Many young actresses auditioned for the lead role, including Melanie Griffith.
-Sissy Spacek was persuaded by husband Jack Fisk to audition for the title role.
+Sissy Spacek was persuaded by husband Jack Fisk to audition for the title role of Carrie White.
 Fisk then convinced De Palma to let her audition, and she read for all of the parts.
 De Palma's first choice for the role of Carrie was Betsy Slade, who received good notices for her role in the film Our Time (1974).
 Determined to land the leading role, Spacek backed out of a television commercial she was scheduled to film, rubbed Vaseline into her hair, left her face unwashed, and arrived for her screen test clad in a sailor dress which her mother had made her in the seventh grade, with the hem cut off, and was given the part.
 Nancy Allen was the last to audition, and her audition came just as she was on the verge of leaving Hollywood.
-She and De Palma later married in 1979, but they divorced in 1984.
+She and De Palma married in 1979 and divorced in 1984.